wmde/WikidataBuilder/README.md

 * [Node.js](http://nodejs.org/) 0.8 or later
 * [npm](https://npmjs.org/) 1.1 or later
+* Suggested: grunt-cli (npm install -g grunt-cli)

 Steps to create a build:

 * npm install
 * grunt build

+In case grunt-cli is not installed, replace "grunt" by "./node_modules/.bin/grunt"

 Other commands: